alex1craig/pgs-compare/README.md

 - Higher variance suggests less consistency across different PGS models

 This metric is particularly useful for comparing prediction stability between European and non-European ancestry groups, as PGS studies typically show higher variance in non-European populations due to training bias.

+### PGS Variance Metric

+The PGS variance metric quantifies how each PGS deviates from the consensus prediction:

+- For each individual, we calculate the average z-score across all PGS studies, which serves as the "true" z-score
+- For each PGS, we calculate the variance of its predictions from these "true" z-scores
+- PGS with higher variance are those that tend to deviate more from the consensus prediction
+- This metric helps identify which PGS are outliers compared to the overall consensus

+By comparing PGS variance across ancestry groups, researchers can identify which models are more consistent or divergent for different populations, potentially highlighting PGS that might be more biased for certain ancestry groups.

 ## Citing PGS-Compare